qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/overview-of-datasets.md

 displayed_sidebar: getting-started
 ---

 A Qrvey Dataset is a collection of structured data used to create dashboards and visualizations within the platform.
-There are two types of Datasets. **Managed Datasets** store data inside Qrvey’s data repository, a high-performance, scalable, serverless OpenSearch cluster.
-Alternatively, **Live Connect Datasets** provide data access directly from its source, enabling real-time queries without the need to load data.
+There are two types of Datasets.
+[Managed Datasets](https://partners.qrvey.com/docs/composer/Working%20with%20Data/Datasets/Overview%20of%20Datasets/managed-datasets) store data inside Qrvey’s data repository, a high-performance, scalable, serverless OpenSearch cluster.
+Alternatively, [Live Connect Datasets](https://partners.qrvey.com/docs/composer/Working%20with%20Data/Datasets/Overview%20of%20Datasets/dslive)provide data access directly from its source, enabling real-time queries without the need to load data.

 ## Create a Dataset